Meowcenary/msds432/DataLake/README.md

 postgres - Database for the data lake.
 To run the database locally use
     `docker-compose up postgres`.

+Frontend Microservices
+---
+dashboard - React app to display data stored in the shared database.
+The libraries Material UI and Recharts are used to visualize the data returned from the api backend service.

 Scripts
 ---
 Scripts for development are stored in the "scripts" directory and can be run